luminaryFlowers/pestercord-noises/README.md

+## Please note that, due to some updates to Discord/BetterDiscord, this plugin no longer functions.

+Currently, I'm more interested in working on other projects, so if I do try to restore functionality, it might be a while from now (now being January 2023)!

 # Pestercord Noises

 Pestercord Noises is a [BetterDiscord](https://betterdiscord.app/) plugin which changes some of Discord's default noises to be Pesterchum themed!